Tigo Sports: Bolivia

 Tigo Sports began its broadcasts in Bolivia on November 27, 2014, with the La Paz derby that was played at the Hernando Siles Stadium, between The Strongest and Bolívar, which was the event chosen for the launch of the first Bolivian channel specialized in sports.
 Minutes before the start of the match, company executives officially announced the beginning of the programming of Tigo Sports, a channel that broadcasts its signal through the cable operator Tigo Star, visible on channel 800 of the standard service, 900 in HD and on 8 in satellite service.

-Guatemala

-In April 2017, after the closure of channel 33 of Tigo Star Guatemala, Tigo Sports began its broadcasts in that country with the purchase of the transmission rights of the Guatemalan National Football League.

-In January 2020, Tigo Sports acquired the broadcast rights to Comunicaciones matches, however the matches continued on over-the-air television because the team belongs to the Albavisión company that broadcasts its games on over-the-air channels, turning the team into the first team to be broadcast on both over-the-air and cable television.